 - The move has been announced as part of the Company’s new sustainable packaging strategy for Great Britain which will see it aim to recover all of its packaging so more is recycled for reuse and none ends up as litter

-- CCGB will launch its biggest ever consumer communications campaign on recycling and will also trial an on-the-go bottle recovery scheme
+- Coca-Cola Great Britain will launch its biggest ever consumer communications campaign on recycling and will also trial an on-the-go bottle recovery scheme

 In order to use more than 50 per cent recycled plastic, further changes are needed to the recycling system in Great Britain - more plastic bottles need to be recovered and recycled to increase the availability of high quality recycled plastic fit for food use.
 Therefore, as part of the Company’s new sustainable packaging strategy for its business in Great Britain,

 At present, only 70 per cent1 of the cans and 57 per cent2 of the plastic bottles used each year are recycled.
-Whilst these numbers are better than in some countries,
+While these numbers are better than in some countries,

 The new strategy is focused on three key areas: